meraki/automation-scripts/README.md

 **setlocation_legacy.py:** Sets the street address of all devices in a given network to a given value.
 The intent of this script is to quickly fix address misconfigurations on large networks.
 The script has been updated from its initial version to use the Google Geocoding API to calculate a reasonable new positions for device map markers.
 This is a legacy script that is preserved as an example of integrating the Meraki Dashboard API with info extracted from a Google API.
 Please see setlocation.py for an improved version of the script that does not require a Google API key.

+**setssidvlanid.py:** Sets the VLAN ID of SSIDs in 'Layer 3 with concentrator' or 'VPN' mode to a value.

 **update_ports.py:** This script finds all MS switchports that match the input search parameter, searching either by clients from a file listing MAC addresses (one per line), a specific tag in Dashboard currently applied to ports, or the specific access policy currently configured.
 It then changes the configuration of the port by applying the new access policy specified.

 **uplink.py:** Iterates through all devices, and exports to two CSV files: one for appliance (MX, Z1, Z3, vMX100) networks to collect WAN uplink information, and the other for all other devices (MR, MS, MC, MV) with local uplink info.